 - Help students achieve their personal and career goals; and

 - Prepare students for entry-level positions in either the private or public sector and/or to prepare students for coursework at the graduate level.

-The B.S. in Sustainability and Business is offered jointly by the Environmental Studies and Business programs within the College of Arts and Sciences.
+Sustainability and Business is offered jointly by the Departments of Environmental Studies and Business in the College of Arts and Sciences.
 It is designed to be interdisciplinary and to offer students numerous opportunities for collaboration and experiential learning.
 The major will allow students to pursue interests in the non-profit, corporate and public sectors.
 Students may also elect to focus on sustainability and entrepreneurship.
 Employment opportunities include corporate or municipal sustainability officers, green business owners/managers, socially responsible investment management, and others.
-The first-year experience includes a Green Learning Community.
+The first year experience includes a Green Learning Community.

 |BUEC 390 - Environmental Economics||3|